chevereto/v4-docs/application/stack/operating-system.md

 ## Video processing

-Chevereto V4.1 (Pulento) requires [FFmpeg](https://ffmpeg.org) and FFprobe to process video uploads.
+Chevereto since V4.1 (Pulento) optionally requires [FFmpeg](https://ffmpeg.org) and FFprobe to process video uploads.
 The FFmpeg binary should be available at the system path, alternatively you can configure the [binary location](../configuration/environment.md#binary-paths) manually.